-What are emotions?
+- What are emotions?

-Imagine this: You scamper through the airport, on the run to catch your flight.
+Imagine this: You sprint through the airport, on the run to catch your flight.
 While you try to make your way through the crowd of people waiting in line at the security check, you spot an old friend you haven’t seen in ages.

-Emotions are lower level responses occurring in the subcortical regions of the brain (amygdala, which is part of the limbic system) and the neocortex (ventromedial prefrontal cortices, which deal with conscious thoughts, reasoning, and decision making).
-Those responses create biochemical and electrical reactions in the body that alter its physical state – technically speaking, emotions are neurological reactions to an emotional stimulus
+Emotions are lower level responses occurring in the subcortical regions of the brain (for example, the amygdala, which is part of the limbic system) and the neocortex (ventromedial prefrontal cortices, which deal with conscious thoughts, reasoning, and decision making) [2, 3].

 Interestingly, this process works both ways: While the actual encounter with a spider (stimulus) might freak you out, just thinking of it can activate the same emotional response.

 The conscious nature of feelings makes it quite easy to measure them using self-reporting tools such as interviews, surveys, and questionnaires including rating scales and self-assessment procedures.